By Kari Croop,

 - Genre: Drama

-- Topics: Book Characters, Great Boy Role Models, Great Girl Role Models, History, Misfits and Underdogs
+- Topics: Book Characters, Great Boy Role Models, Great Girl Role Models, History

 - Character Strengths: Courage, Integrity, Perseverance